DesignSparkRS/aq-device/docs/configuration.rst

    * - :code:`project`
      - Identifier for a collaborative project

-The :code:`tag` parameter can be used to help distinguish data when configured to publish to a cloud platform.
-For example, you may wish to create a visualisation which shows measurements for sensors in heated vs. unheated rooms.
+The :code:`tag` parameter can be used to help distinguish data published to a cloud platform.
+For example, you may wish to create a visualisation which groups measurements for sensors in heated vs. unheated rooms.
 If unsure, don't set this and it can always be configured later.

 The :code:`project` parameter is used to identify devices which belong to a particular DesignSpark Air Quality collaborative project. **This should not be set unless instructed to do so.**